OrigamiSL/AdaNS/README.md

 [An Adaptive Network with Consecutive and Intertwined Slices for Real-world Time-Series Forecasting] (Manuscript submitted to INS).

 ## The Entire Architecture of AdaNS
 The backbone of AdaNS can be divided into two stages, as shown in Figure 1.
-The input sequence length is assumed to $2^n \times T_s$ and variables are categorized into different groups according to different $T_s$.
+The input sequence length is assumed to $2^n \cdot T_s$ and variables are categorized into different groups according to different $T_s$.
 We only discuss the network for an arbitrary variable group with variable numbers $V_a (V_a ≤ V)$ as the networks for other groups are similar.
 Moreover, we have also mentioned that the input sequence is sliced by half, concatenated to acquire features and embedded to prepare for feature extraction in AdaNS with FVS feature selection strategy.
 Then, the embedded input tensor is sent to the first stage for universally periodic feature extraction.
 <p align="center">
 <img src="./img/Architecture.png" height = "320" alt="" align=center />
 <br><br>